Ghir/meditify/README.md

 ## Development server

 The app can be run in the browser or in Android and iOS devices / simulators.
-To open it in the browser, use `npm run start`<br>
+To open it in the browser, use `npm run start`.<br>
-To open it in mobile devices, make sure you have all the prerequisites, from the Ionic documentation for [Android](https://ionicframework.com/docs/developing/android) and [iOS](https://ionicframework.com/docs/developing/ios), and then use `npm run open:ios` or `npm run open:android`
+To open it in mobile devices, make sure you have all the prerequisites (see the Ionic documentation for [Android](https://ionicframework.com/docs/developing/android) and [iOS](https://ionicframework.com/docs/developing/ios)), and then use `npm run open:ios` or `npm run open:android`.

 ## Unit Tests

 To run unit tests, use `npm run test`.

-To run unit tests in debug mode, use `npm run test:debug`
+To run unit tests in debug mode, use `npm run test:debug`.

-To run unit tests in dev mode, use `npm run test:develop`
+To run unit tests in dev mode, use `npm run test:develop`.

 ## E2E Tests

-To open Cypress e2e tests app, use `npm run cypress:open`
+To open Cypress e2e tests app, use `npm run cypress:open`.

 ## Linting